Jmurray1989/Skoot-Route/README.md

 The base.html parent template contains all the default components for each page.
 A head element containing the meta data and all relevant links to Title, Logo, Favicon, Frameworks, custom CSS & JS files for the application.
 A navbar containing the logo and navigation links.
 The navbar also contains a sign up modal which can be accessed across all pages.
-Our footer which contains our social icons, all this can be achieved by using jinja templating language.
+Our footer which also contains our social icons.
+All of this was possible by using the jinja templating language and this allowed me to use the base template across all pages.

 {% block content %}
 {& endblock %}